baloise/design-system/docs/src/components/essentials/styles.md

 npm install copyfiles --save-dev
 ```

-After installing our copyfiles dependency we need to define the copy command in our **package.json** file.
+After installing the copyfiles dependency we need to define the copy command in our **package.json** file.
 Add a new script called `copy:fonts` and adjust the second path to your application.

 :::tip
 For angular apps the default path would be **src/assets/fonts** instead of **public/assets/fonts**